 Why not take this opportunity to visit the War Remnants Museum?
 It’s a truly sobering but eye-opening experience and a perfect way to get some insight into the country we’ll be riding through.

 This evening, we meet back up for our Welcome Dinner and get our first taste of the delicious authentic Vietnamese cuisine.

-In the afternoon, we cross several pretty canals and tributaries and finally end with a boat ride across the Co Chien River to Tra Vinh.
+In the afternoon, we cross pretty canals and tributaries and end with a boat ride across the Co Chien River to Tra Vinh.
 Here, we have our dinner and settle down at our hotel.